perldork/perldork.github.com/source/_posts/2014-03-13-testing-log-messages-with-rspec-and-padrino.markdown

 categories: [ruby,padrino,rspec]
 ---
 .
-{% blockquote Office Space %}
+{% blockquote Bill Lumbergh, Office Space %}
-And if you could could go ahead and get a can of psticide and take care of the roach problem we've been having that would be great.
+And if you could could go ahead and get a can of pesticide and take care of the roach problem we've been having that would be great.
 {% endblockquote %}